Jeremy Corbyn said:”There is human warmth in all of us, there’s a sense of community in all of us.”

 Chuck Close’s analog, painted pixels in a huge self-portrait.

 Jeremy is analog.
-Should his authentic vinyl grooves be needle-dropped, chopped and served up as empty bytes of digital, sonic slurry to possess the living and drive them into embodied spasms?
+Should his authentic vinyl grooves be needle-dropped, chopped and served up as empty bytes of digital, sonic slurry to possess the living and drive them into embodied, jerking spasms?